 Posted Jun 30, 2017

 Narcissists can be harmful to your pet.
+In my book Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free, I have an entire section on the abuse gaslighters perpetrate on people and pets.
 Watch for the following signs, in order to protect you and your pet.

 1. Narcissists will use the pet as a manipulation tactic.